 Today's imaging technology allows us to detect stroke within minutes of the first symptoms, visualize blood vessels in the brain that may be blocked as well as determine where blood is and isn't flowing.

-"It is helpful to know where blood flow is blocked when you are considering an intervention to reopen the vessel and it also helpful for us to understand the stroke mechanism or what's causing the stroke," Conners explains.
+"It is helpful to know where blood flow is blocked when you are considering an intervention to reopen the vessel and it also helpful for us to understand the stroke mechanism or what's causing the stroke," Conners says.
 "This all assists in the decision-making process and helps us improve outcomes."

 To treat strokes successfully and limit damage to the brain and body, treatment with clot-busting medications must begin within just a few hours of a stroke's onset.

 Unfortunately, access to stroke neurologists is greatly limited at many hospitals, so many stroke patients do not receive specialized stroke care in a timely manner.
 That was the impetus for Rush's telemedicine program, a partnership with community hospitals that is bringing world-class care to more patients.

 "Telemedicine involves advanced videoconferencing and imaging technology to allow a stroke neurologist to assess patients remotely," Conners says.
 "The videoconferencing capability gives the added benefit of seeing and talking to the patient face-to-face.
 We are able to examine the patient and review radiologic imaging, which aids in a quick and accurate diagnosis.
 We are then able to quickly recommend plans of care."